READY TO DECLARE AN EARTH SCIENCE MAJOR OR MINOR?

 320 Cascade Hall

 151 Cascade Annex

-While ERTH majors will be assigned a single department advisor for the duration of their degree program, you are welcome to visit ANY of our advisors or our Department Head (Josh Roering) with questions or concerns.
+While ERTH majors will be assigned an individual department advisor for the duration of their degree program, you are welcome to visit ANY of our advisors with questions or concerns.

 EARTH SCIENCES AS A CAREER